 Wright spent his entire career with Everton.
 He played in the winning team in the 1966 FA Cup Final.
 He also won the 1969/70 Football League Championship.
 Capped 12 times.
 He made his debut in the 1968 European Championship.
 He also participated at the 1970 World Cup Finals in Mexico.
 He was named as an inaugural member of Gwladys Street's Hall of Fame in 1996, and as an "Everton Giant" in 2016.

 CB Kevin Ratcliffe (Wales)

-He born in Manchester of Polish descent.
+Phil Jagielka born in Manchester of Polish descent.
 He played for Sheffield Wednesday before joining Everton in 2007.
 The transfer was the highst ever for a Sheffield United player.
-At the time of writing, he has over 40 caps for England.
+He was made captain the squad in 2013.
+At the time of writing, he has over 40 caps for England since 2008.
 He went to European Championship in 2012 and World Cup Finals in 2014.

 CB: Dave Watson (England)

 Watson moved to Everton for £900,000 in 1986 after six years at Norwich.
 He remained at Goodison Park for 15 years.
 Watson was an integral part of the Everton side throughout the 1990s, and following the departure of goalkeeper Neville Southall in 1998 he became the club's oldest and longest serving player.
 Capped 12 times.

 Brian Labone played his entire career with Everton in England.
 He was an one-club man.
 His professional career lasted from 1958 to 1971, during which he won the Football League championship twice and the FA Cup once.
 Labone played 26 times for England between 1962 and 1970.
 He withdrew from England's 1966 World Cup squad because of his imminent marriage but played in three of the four games in the World Cup in 1970 in Mexico.